 She seems to disappear.
 To be forgotten.
 She is no visible part of our family.
 From the outside our family seems complete.
 We are six people together.
 For many people that is already busy enough.
 But I lack a child and panic keeps coming back to me.
 I do not want to feel it.
 I do not want to admit that the missing is still there and that nothing seems to help to ease the pain.
 It should stop.
 We buried her a year and seven months ago.
 We experienced how terrible it is to leave your child behind.

 Now it is very much in my face again and I feel the despair, the intense mourning, the very sharp pain all over again.
 And how and why that happens, I don’t know.
 I am not searching for it.
 I just live, work, do the things I should do.
 But apparently it is like they say about mourning: it comes in waves.
-And you need to keep room in your live to deal with that.
-So that you can cry when you need to cry.
+And you need to keep space in your life to deal with that.
+So that you can cry when you need to.
 Or so that you have time and space to write, like I am doing right now.
 Because when you write, you give words, you acknowledge and give space to just let it be there.

 I will keep missing her.
 She is my daughter and she should be here right now.
 Realizing that she isn’t, is like a wave coming over me, taking away my breath and smashing me off balance.
 I can only say, like I did many times before, that God is my anchor and the rock on which I stand.
 I try to remain standing and allow the waves to bash at me.
 And I wait until the sea calms and the waves stop bashing – for now.